sanheensethi/notes/OOPS/Readme.md

 ```

 ## 11. ABSTRACTION
-- Abstraction is the method of hide the implementation from the user but shows only essential information to the user.It is one of the main features of oop.
+- Abstraction is the method of hide the implementation from the user but shows only essential information to the user.
+It is one of the main features of oop.
 - For example, consider a car.
 You only need to know how to run a car, and not how the wires are connected inside it.
 This is obtained using Abstraction

 ![image](https://user-images.githubusercontent.com/35686407/177007651-79baecb6-629e-4787-926c-0eb428fc960c.png)

+> Two Ways to Achieve:

+`Abstraction using Classes`: We can implement Abstraction in C++ using classes by making pure virtual functions in it.
+`Abstraction in Header files`: One more type of abstraction in C++ can be header files

+`Points` :
+1. A class is abstract if it has at least one pure virtual function.
+2. We can have pointers and references of abstract class type.
+3. If we do not override the pure virtual function in derived class, then derived class also becomes abstract class.
+4. An abstract class can have constructors.

+> Advantages of Data Abstraction:

+Helps the user to avoid writing the low level code
+Avoids code duplication and increases reusability.
+Can change internal implementation of class independently without affecting the user.
+Helps to increase security of an application or program as only important details are provided to the user.

+## Interface
+- An interface does not have implementation of any of its methods
+- In C++, an interface can be simulated by making all methods as pure virtual

 ## 12. POLYMORPHISM